TheMosquito/sms-me/README.md

 # sms-me

-Sends an SMS message to the specified phone number stating its IP address
+Sends an SMS message to the specified phone (SMS) number stating the IP address of the specified interface.

+Uses the [Sinch](https://www.sinch.com/) service.
+Visit that site and create a free account, then get your SERVICE_PLAN_ID, API_TOKEN, and a SENDER_SMS_NUMBER, that you wil need below.

 ## Usage: